 The Global Change Research Act of 1990 requires an assessment report at least every four years.
 The Federal government is responsible for producing these reports through the U.S. Global Change Research Program (USGCRP), a collaboration of 13 Federal science agencies.
-A 60 member Federal advisory committee, the National Climate Assessment Development Advisory Committee (NCADAC), has been charged with developing the 2013 report and recommendations about the ongoing assessment process.
-The report itself is being written by 240 authors drawn from academia; local, state, and Federal government; the private sector; and the nonprofit sector.
+A 60 member Federal advisory committee, the National Climate Assessment and Development Advisory Committee (NCADAC), has been charged with developing the Third NCA Report and recommendations about the ongoing assessment process.
+The report itself is being written by 240 authors drawn from academia; local, state, tribal, and Federal governments; the private sector; and the nonprofit sector.

 How do I comment on the draft NCA report?

-The NCADAC anticipates releasing a draft of the Third NCA Report for expert review and public comment in early 2013.
-The review period allows individuals and groups to examine the current version of the report and provide comments aimed at improving it.
-The report and online comment tool will be available at http://assessment.globalchange.gov.
+The NCADAC released a draft of the Third NCA Report for expert review and public comment in January 2013; the comment period closed on April 12, 2013.
+The review period allowed individuals and groups to examine a draft version of the report and provide comments aimed at improving it; report authors and the NCADAC are currently working on revisions in response to the comments they received.
+When the final Third NCA Report is released in early 2014, comments on the draft and authors’ responses will be published online.
+The public comment version of the draft report is still available for download at http://ncadac.globalchange.gov.